Jaylabull/HoroscopeSimulator/README.md

 Day 8: Updated the form and Javascript to pull from zodiac drop down to generate daily horoscopes based on zodiac sign.
 Also changed footer links for github.

 Day 9: Created a Horoscope car that will appear once user fill in name and selects zodiac sign.
 CSS updates.

+Day 10: Fixed bug fixes in JS to display API content in a styled <div> element

+Day 11: Removed unnecessary div elements.
+Changed the visiablity of the form when clciked.
+Trying to replace form with generated div.